 Excitement in the project, and especially in success of the first test run, prompted this early video.
 You can see the big clamps holding the suspension in place, since we want to be sure before permanent mounting.

-That first test drive and the video helped a lot with feeling that the design was right.
+That first test drive and the video helped a lot with feeling that the design is right.
 For pulling an empty trailer with full tire pressure it was actually impressive.
+Normally I would expect some axle bounce, but that did not happen.

 How Can I Get One?